sreckoj/MQ-on-CP4I/README.md

 cp /tmp/workdir/queuemanager.crt .
 ```

->Note: Because we created the certificate for the queue manager running on OpenShift, it was already available in the working directory.
+>**Note**: Because we created the certificate for the queue manager running on OpenShift, it was already available in the working directory.
 The alternative way is to obtain the certificate using *openssl*.
 First detect the host name from the queue manager's route: `export QMGR_HOST=$(oc get route qm2-ibm-mq-qm -o jsonpath="{.spec.host}")` Then extract and store the certificate:`openssl s_client -connect $QMGR_HOST:443 -servername $QMGR_HOST -showcerts | openssl x509 > queuemanager.crt`

 Create key database:
 ```sh